Anton J. Rockne: Background

 Rockne was born in Harmony, Minnesota, to Norwegian immigrant parents.
 Rockne graduated from Decorah Institute, in Decorah, Iowa.
-Rockne received a degree from the University of Minnesota Law School in 1894.
+Rockne completed a JD at University of Minnesota Law School in 1894.
 He was admitted to the Bar on June 7, 1894, and practiced as an attorney.

 He was married to Susie Albertson on December 10, 1899, and had three children.
-Anton J. Rockne was a director and charter member of the Norwegian fraternal organization, Vosselag, at its founding in 1909.
+Anton J. Rockne was a director and 1909 charter member of the Norwegian fraternal organization, Vosselag.

 Career

-He was elected to the Minnesota House of Representatives in 1902.
-In 1909 he was selected to serve as Speaker of the Minnesota House of Representatives, a position he held for two years.
+He was elected to the Minnesota House of Representatives in 1902 and elevated to Speaker of the Minnesota House of Representatives before election in 1910 to the Minnesota Senate, the latter position earning him the distinction during a 36 years tenure, the longest serving of any senator in state history.
+Rockne was chairman of the Senate Finance Committee from 1915 to 1947, with a conservative fiscal approach to state spending.
+As 'Watchdog of the Treasury', he was often in opposition to efforts of Governor Floyd B. Olson elected in 1931, to pass social programs, including during the Great Depression, the pair regularly traded insults and criticisms.
+Rockne would lose much of his control over the committee and the senate when an Olson-backed relief bill passed.

-In 1910, Rockne was elected to the Minnesota Senate.
-He would hold the seat for 36 years, longer than any senator in state history.
-Rockne served as chairman of the powerful finance committee for from 1915 to 1947.
-His 44 combined years of legislative service tie him with Carl M. Iverson for the greatest length of legislative service in state history until Lyndon Carlson passed it on January 3, 2017.
+His combined 44 years of state legislative service tied him with Carl M. Iverson for the longest tenure of legislative service in state until passed by Lyndon Carlson on January 3, 2017.